ccallawa/alyvix_doc/test_case_building/designer_component_options.rst

    :class: image-boxshadow
    :alt: The mouse action selection dropdown.

-.. todo:: Convert the bullet list into a table with images of the action icons and set point ?

 An **Action** creates a mouse event corresponding to one of the six types listed below (an Operations tutorial video is available which :ref:`explains the individual Action options <operations_tutorials_actions>`).
 By default, the mouse position will be set to the center of the component's selection or subselection.

     * **None (default):**  Don't perform any mouse action when a component is matched.
+No mouse icon will be displayed to the right of the component.
     * **Move:**  Hover the mouse over the component, without clicking.
 The :guilabel:`SET POINT` button lets you select a point relative to the center of the component with the crosshairs.